 - (a) The categories of water consumers as set out in sub-section (c) below shall be charged at the applicable tariffs, as approved by the Council in each annual budget. - (b) Tariff adjustments shall be effective from 1 July each year. - (c) Categories of consumption and charges shall be: - (i) All domestic water consumers registered as indigents with the Municipality shall receive the first 6 (six) kl of water consumed per month free.
-Thereafter inclining block tariffs per kl as determined by the Council from time to time shall be applicable on metered water consumption. - (ii) All other domestic consumers shall be charged for actual water consumption at inclining block tariffs per kl as determined by the Council from time to time.

-- (iii) All other consumers, including businesses, industries and institutional consumers shall pay the same fixed tariff per kl, irrespective of the volume of water consumed. - (iv) A basic charge per water meter, as determined by the Council from time to time, shall be charged on all businesses, industries and institutional consumers.
+Thereafter inclining block tariffs per kl as determined by the Council from time to time shall be applicable on metered water consumption. - (ii) All other domestic consumers shall be charged for actual water consumption at inclining block tariffs per kl as determined by the Council from time to time. - (iii) All other consumers, including businesses, industries and institutional consumers shall pay the same fixed tariff per kl, irrespective of the volume of water consumed. - (iv) A basic charge per water meter, as determined by the Council from time to time, shall be charged on all businesses, industries and undeveloped erven irrespective of their permitted or intended use.